Despite being a vastly growing field of education, online learning has many disadvantages.

 10. Prolonged Screen Exposure

 E-learning inevitably leads to prolonged exposure to the screen.
-Prolonged screen exposure is not only harmful to kids but is not recommended for adults too.
+Prolonged screen exposure is harmful to kids and not recommended for adults.
 It may affect mental development in kids.
 In adults, too much exposure can lead to weakened eyesight and migraines.

 11. Health Issues